John W Galbreath Bicentennial Park

 Park History

-John W Galbreath Bicentennial Park is a 4.66-acre urban green space located in downtown Columbus, Ohio at 233 Civic Center Drive.
-The park was originally dedicated in 1976 to commemorate the United States' bicentennial celebration.
+Located in downtown Columbus, John W Galbreath Bicentennial Park is a 4.66-acre urban green space at 233 Civic Center Drive.
+The park first opened its gates in 1976 as part of America's 200th birthday celebration - hence the 'Bicentennial' in its name.

-In 1990, the park was rededicated to honor John W. Galbreath, an Ohio philanthropist and businessman.
+Fast forward to 1990, and the park was rededicated to honor John W. Galbreath, an Ohio businessman and philanthropist who left his mark on the state's landscape and culture.

 Columbus skyline view with landscaped riverbank in foreground